Git workflow for the (E)LTS packages

 include:

-- https://salsa.debian.org/salsa-ci-team/pipeline/raw/master/recipes/debian.yml
+- https://salsa.debian.org/lts-team/pipeline/raw/master/recipes/buster.yml

 2. Commit and push the file: